christofmuc/KnobKraft-orm/adaptions/Adaptation Programming Guide.md

 This work like renamePatch, just with the added layerNo parameter.

+## Importing categories stored in the patch in the synth

+Some synths store sound categories or tags.
+As the KnobKraft Orm has these as a central part of the UI, of course we want to be able to import them as well.
+It is easy enough and requires two steps: Implementing a function and then defining an import mapping.

+The function that needs definition is

+    def storedTags(self, message) -> List[str]:

+Just return a list of strings that map to the categories defined im the KnobKraft database.
+In case you want to be more flexible, you can also return the original manufacturer's texts and use the import mapping feature.
+For that, use the menu item "Categories...
+Edit category import mapping" in the Orm itself, and edit the jsonc file to define a mapping from the strings your adaptation returns.
+Here is am example mapping:

+    {
+        {
+        "Roland XV-3080": {
+            "synthToDatabase": {
+                "EL.
+PIANO": "Keys",
+                "MALLET": "Keys"
+            }
+        }
+    }

+You don't have to do a complete mapping - look at the log windoow after import to see if any extracted categories have been ignored because of a missing mapping.
+And yes, it is always safe to reimport.

 ## Leaving helpful setup information specific for a synth

 Especially some of our more vintage synths require some preset done, sometimes after every power on, before they can be accessed by the KnobKraft Orm.
 You can implement the following optional function to return a text displayed to the user in the synth's settings tab: